 Registered attendees requiring an attendant or assistant to facilitate their participation and accessibility needs will be granted one complimentary registration for an attendant/assistant.
 To register an attendant/assistant, please email email@example.com.

 Volunteers are available for those who may require assistance throughout the conference.
 Volunteers can provide assistance with note taking, navigation, and other tasks.
-AWP can best meet volunteer assistance needs when requests are sent by Wednesday, February 22, 2023, to Chris Grace at email@example.com.
-AWP makes every effort to accommodate requests that arrive after February 22.
+AWP can best meet volunteer assistance needs when requests are sent by Wednesday, January 24, 2024, to Conference Staff at firstname.lastname@example.org.
+AWP makes every effort to accommodate requests that arrive after January 24.

 In-Person Zoom & Technology